tuchaVshortah/arp-spoofing-detector-rs/README.md

 ## Examples

-Start a job that sends a log every 10 seconds to the remote using TCP:
+Start a job that sends a log to the remote using TCP:

 ```powershell
     .\arp-spoofing-detector.exe -p tcp --syslog-ip <remote-syslog-ip> --syslog-port <remote-syslog-port>
 ```

-Start a job that sends a log every 10 seconds to the remote using UDP:
+Start a job that sends a log to the remote using UDP:

 ```powershell
     .\arp-spoofing-detector.exe -p udp --local-ip <local-machine-ip> --local-port <local-machine-port> --syslog-ip <remote-syslog-ip> --syslog-port <remote-syslog-port>